From Hitchin Systems to Rational Elliptic Surfaces with C*-actions via Orbifold Hilbert Schemes: N e ron-Severi group and change of polarization

 \section{N\'{e}ron-Severi group and change of polarization}

-In this section we will study the change of polarization for $\mc X$ and formulate some general results that will be needed later on.
-For a first reading, this section may be skipped and consulted later as needed.
+In this section we study the change of polarization for $\mc X$ and formulate general results that will be needed later.
+For a first reading, this section may be skipped and consulted as necessary.